MRAlirad/erc20-crypto-currency/README.md

 }
 ```

-What is this function meant to return exactly?
 We're going to need a mapping to track the balances of each address...

 ```solidity
 mapping(address => uint256) private s_balances;
 ```

-So now our `balanceOf` function can return this mapped value based on the address parameter being passed.
+`balanceOf` function can return this mapped value based on the address parameter being passed.

 ```solidity
 function balanceOf(address _owner) public pure returns (uint256) {